 As you can see from the above, no two compensation claims for injuries at work are likely to be the same – even when the injuries sustained are identical.
 Issues which can further affect how much compensation for injuries at work you may be entitled to include your employment status, direct approaches by insurance companies and sometimes even your profession.

-Therefore, it is in your best interests to seek claims advice for injuries at work from an experienced solicitor as soon as possible after receiving treatment for your injuries from a medical professional.
-Most solicitors will offer a free initial assessment of your personal situation and advise you whether you have a claim for compensation for a work injury which is worth your while to pursue.
+Therefore, it is in your best interests to seek claims advice for injuries at work from an experienced expert as soon as possible after receiving treatment for your injuries from a medical professional.
+Most experts will offer a free initial assessment of your personal situation and advise you whether you have a claim for compensation for a work injury which is worth your while to pursue.

 - Claims for injuries at work can be a delicate issue if you do not want to potentially damage working relationships with your employer.

-- You can reduce the risk of an unpleasant confrontation when claiming compensation for injuries at work with the assistance of a solicitor.
+- You can reduce the risk of an unpleasant confrontation when claiming compensation for injuries at work with the assistance of an expert.

-- A solicitor will ensure that liability for your injuries at work is established and assist you with your application for assessment to the Injuries Board Ireland.
+- An expert will ensure that liability for your injuries at work is established and assist you with your application for assessment to the Injuries Board Ireland.

 - He or she will also attempt to resolve your claim quickly via direct negotiation with your employer´s liability insurers.

-- Claims for injuries at work do not have to originate from a specific incident – injuries can be acquired in the workplace over a period of time: if you have just been diagnosed with any kind of work-related injury, it is in your best interest to speak with a solicitor at your earliest possible opportunity.
+- Claims for injuries at work do not have to originate from a specific incident – injuries can be acquired in the workplace over a period of time: if you have just been diagnosed with any kind of work-related injury, it is in your best interest to speak with an expert at your earliest possible opportunity.